-In this tutorial we will show you how to install Sublime Text on Debian 9 Stretch.
+In this tutorial, we will show you how to install Sublime Text on Debian 9 Stretch.
 For those of you who didn’t know, Sublime Text is a cross-platform text and source code editor with a Python API.
-It is a sophisticated text editor for code, markup and prose.
+It is a sophisticated text editor for code, markup, and prose.
 Its functionality is extendable with plugins.
-Most of the extending packages have free-software licenses and are community-built and maintained.
+Most of the extending packages have free software licenses and are community-built and maintained.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Sublime Text on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Sublime Text on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

-First import gpg key on your system:
+First import the GPG key on your system:

 wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -

 Next, add the Sublime text apt PPA to your system using the following command: